hashicorp/terraform-provider-aws/website/docs/r/acmpca_permission.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `policy` - The IAM policy that is associated with the permission.
+* `policy` - IAM policy that is associated with the permission.